-By way of brief conclusion and update the WDT have contracted CASA to carry on the development of the website until 2004.
-Weekly updates will now be provided on the front page of the site with a series of new threedimensional visualisations planned to co-inside with the publishing of the full plans for the areas regeneration in early 2003.
-The issue of the bulletin board has also been resolved with any replies by the team to be approved by the councils legal department before posting, procedures have been put in place to ensure this happens as quickly as possible.
+By way of a brief conclusion and update, the WDRT have contracted CASA to carry on the development of the website until 2004.
+Weekly updates will now be provided on the front page of the site with a series of new three-dimensional visualisations planned to coincide with the publishing of full plans for the area's regeneration in early 2003.
+The issue of the bulletin board has also been resolved with any replies by the team to be approved by the Council's legal department before posting.
+Procedures have been put in place to ensure this happens as quickly as possible.